Sapienza-University-Rome/ADM/2021/Homework_1/SUBMIT.md

 In this section you find the instruction to submit your group assignment.

 ## When?
-Homework 1 is due on [TO DEFINE](http://aris.me/index.php/data-mining-ds-2020).
+Homework 1 is due on [October 10th](http://aris.me/index.php/data-mining-ds-2020).
 Any homework submitted after the deadline will be subjected to a penalisation with the following schema:

 |   Delay  | Penalisation |
 |:--------:|:------------:|